AprilBrother/wiki.aprbrother/src/en/gwc3/quickstart.md

 ![Button and led](https://i1.aprbrother.com/gwc3/gwc3-btn-led.jpg)

+:::tabs

+@tab Connect to the gateway c3 via WiFi connectivity.

+- Download and install the [Gateway config tool for Android](tech.md)
 - Open the app and tap on "Add a gateway"
 - Grant the Location permission so the app can fill the WiFi SSID your phone connected automatic
 - Fill the WiFi password for current WiFi SSID